agherzan/yubikey-full-disk-encryption/README.md

 # Usage

-## Format new LUKS encrypted volume using ykfde password
+## Formatting new LUKS encrypted volume using ykfde password

 For formatting new *LUKS* encrypted volume, you can use [ykfde-format](https://github.com/agherzan/yubikey-full-disk-encryption/blob/master/src/ykfde-format) script which is wrapper over `cryptsetup luksFormat` command, see `ykfde-format -h` for help: